wp-plugins/google-news-editors-picks-news-feeds/readme.txt

 == Frequently Asked Questions ==

-=Why are my custom Google News Editors’ Picks RSS feeds giving me a 404 error?=
+= Why are my custom Google News Editors’ Picks RSS feeds giving me a 404 error? =

 If no feed appears when you click on the “View RSS Feed” button, which will give you a 404 error, then go to “Permalinks” under “Settings” in the left-hand side WP column, and click “Save Settings” to generate your custom RSS feeds.
 Return to the Editors’ Picks admin page and once again click on the “View RSS Feed” button.
 You will now see your feed.

 For more information on how to set up your custom Editors’ Picks, read the [following feed tutorial](http://bit.ly/YMGVof).

-=Will I lose settings or data if I update to the Premium WordPress Google News Plugin?=
+= Will I lose settings or data if I update to the Premium WordPress Google News Plugin? =

 Good news!
 No. Without getting into the weeds, if you follow the instructions (i.e. deactivate feeds plugin first) the premium version will use the same database table and settings.